RichuAK/ethernaut/18.MagicNumber/notes.md

 Now comes a whole bunch of [contract creations](https://sepolia.etherscan.io/address/0x2acbf0fd78ca2f4a2b60ec688a89e902022b5cd5#internaltx) in pursuit of the right runtime bytecode.
 This was a desert land I got lost in, where I hallucinated, got hungry, thirsty, went mad.
 I tried many combinations: where the number of actual opcode instructions was 10, where the total number of bytes was 10, where I pushed the function signature to the stack, where I did this and that and this and that and I kept wondering what I was missing.

 It occurred to me after a sleepless night: free memory pointer.
-Not the exactly the opcode to store the free memory pointer (then the size becomes too large), but the fact that you store the number 42 in memory not at the 0x00 position, but at 0x80, after leaving empty space for Solidity.
+Not exactly the opcodes to store the free memory pointer (then the size becomes too large), but the fact that you store the number 42 in memory not at the 0x00 position, but at 0x80, after leaving empty space for Solidity.

 So the opcode looks like this: